robinhood/faust/docs/userguide/settings.rst

 Essentially this will limit the number of messages a stream can "prefetch".

-Higher numbers gives better throughput, but do note that if your agent sends messages or update tables (which sends changelog messages), Faust 1.0 will move the sending of those messages to when the offset of the source message (the one that initiated the sending/change) is committed.
+Higher numbers gives better throughput, but do note that if your agent sends messages or update tables (which sends changelog messages).

 This means that if the buffer size is large, the :setting:`broker_commit_interval` or :setting:`broker_commit_every` settings